-Similar to the human eyes, nose, and lips, the earlobes also have special features.
-Although the human ears look similar, there are minor structural differences that make each ear different from the other.
+Similar to the human eyes, nose, and lips, the earlobes also have unique features.
+Although the human ears appear similar, minor structural differences make each ear different from the other.

-The major form of the gene that determines the shape of the earlobe is known as an allele.
-An allele is a gene which is found at a specific position on a chromosome.
-It has been established that all genes in our body have two copies; one from each parent.
+The primary form of the gene that determines the shape of the earlobe is known as an allele.
+An allele is a gene that is found at a specific position on a chromosome.
+It has been established that all genes in our body have two copies, one from each parent.

 An earlobe is made up of connective tissues combined with a mixture of areola tissues and fat cells.
-Earlobes have a good blood supply which help in keeping them warm and maintaining balance.
-Majorly, there are two types of earlobes found in humans - free earlobes and attached earlobes.
+Earlobes have a good blood supply, which helps in keeping them warm and maintaining balance.
+There are two primary types of earlobes found in humans, which include free earlobes and attached earlobes.

-Free Earlobes: Free earlobes are the most common form of lobes found.
+Free earlobes are the most common form of ear lobes in humans.
 This type of earlobe is often large and hangs below the point of attachment to the head.
 This happens due to the influence of a dominant allele.
-If the genes from the parents get expressed by the dominant allele, then the child will be born with free earlobes.
+If the parents' genes express the dominant allele, the child will be born with free earlobes.

 In most cases, the allele is regnant to the free lobes compared to attached lobes.
-The free earlobe parents can also give birth to an attached earlobe child, depending on the reaction of the allele gene.
-If parents with free earlobes give birth to a baby with attached earlobes, it is certain that both of them had both a copy of the dominant and recessive allele.
+The free earlobe parents can also give birth to an attached earlobe child, depending on the allele gene's reaction.
+If parents with free earlobes give birth to a baby with attached earlobes, both of them had both a copy of the dominant and recessive allele.

-Attached Earlobes: These types of earlobes are not rare, but are also not commonly found.
-Earlobes of such type are small in size and do not have hangs.
-They are attached directly to the side of the head.
-The structural formation of this kind of lobe is due to the absence of the dominant allele in the chromosomes.
-The recessive allele is expressed instead in the chromosomes to form an attached earlobe.
-It is not necessary that parents with attached earlobes should give birth only to the attached earlobe child.
+Attached earlobes are not rare but are also not commonly found.
+Earlobes of such type are small in size and are attached directly to the side of the head.
+This kind of lobe's structural formation is due to the absence of the dominant allele in the chromosomes.
+The recessive allele is expressed to form an attached earlobe.
+Parents with attached earlobes will not necessarily give birth only to children with attached earlobes.

-Although the traits vary, the size of the earlobes for both the traits remain the same.
-An average man’s ear measures 6cm, while for a woman it is about 5cm, in which the earlobe size measures about 2cm.
+Although the traits vary, the size of the earlobes for both the traits remains the same.
+An average man’s ear measures about 6 centimeters (cm), while for a woman, it is about 5 cm, in which the earlobe size measures about 2 cm.

-- Turner syndrome: Only females are affected by Turner syndrome, and it is said to be a rare condition.
-It is a state wherein the female tends to lose one of the X chromosomes.
+Only females are affected by Turner syndrome, which is a rare condition in which there is a lack of one or part of the second X chromosome.
 It is assumed that this chromosomal abnormality occurs due to an error in the parent’s reproductive cell.
-A person with this syndrome will have abnormal ears, eyes, skeletal structure, and even abnormalities of the kidney.
+A person with this syndrome will have abnormal ears, eyes, skeletal structure, and even kidney abnormalities.